 How to access the fund

-Pork SA will invite applications for projects seeking support from the Pig Industry Fund in early 2017 for the 2017-18 year.
-The invitation will identify the areas that the industry considers to be priorities for project work in 2017-18.
+Pork SA will invite applications for projects seeking support from the Pig Industry Fund in March, prior to the commencement of the relevant financial year.
+The invitation will identify the areas that the industry considers to be priorities for project work in that financial period.

-The invitation will be published in the Stock Journal and on the PIRSA PorkPage.
-Email email@example.com to join the PIRSA PorkPage mailing list.
+The invitation will be published in the Stock Journal.

 Requests can be made for refunds of contributions.
 Refunds can only be requested from the preceding financial year.